nourmuhammed20/cosine-similarity/README.md

 Configuration
 -------------

-You can modify the following parameters in the `config.py` file:
+You can modify the following parameters in the `main.java` file:

 *   `NUM_FILES`: Number of text files to read (default: 10)
 *   `CRAWL_DEPTH`: Depth of web crawling (default: 2)